MicrosoftDocs/powerbi-docs/articles/powerbi-developer-walkthrough-push-data.md

 <properties
-   pageTitle="Push data into a dashboard" description="Push data into a Power BI dashboard" services="powerbi" documentationCenter="" authors="guyinacube"
+   pageTitle="Push data into a dataset" description="Push data into a Power BI dataset" services="powerbi" documentationCenter="" authors="guyinacube"